 In the most recent study, Montana had such a high gross personal income that it was 35th in the entire nation.
 Although few may know this, Montana has a rather large microbrewing industry settled amongst its borders and it even ranked third in the country for the amount of breweries in the state.
 Along with the beer industry, Montana has industries in both lumber and natural resources such as silver, gold, and coal.
 With the state having three entrances to a national park, tourism is also a large contributor to the state’s economy, with over ten million visitors filtering through every year to visit the state’s landmarks.

 Montana is quite picturesque, making it no surprise that it often photographed or used as inspiration for painted pieces.
 Many authors, artists, and musicians have incorporated the state into their work and been inspired by the life in the state.
 There are many public colleges in the Montana University system, along with three private institutions and numerous tribal colleges.
 Given that the population in Montana is dispersed throughout the state, there are no major athletic teams.
 However, there are many minor league baseball teams and heated rivalries between university athletics.
 With all of the outdoor recreation activities like hiking, fishing, and skiing, there are still so many things to do in the state.

 If you weren’t convinced before, I’m sure that moving to Montana is looking better and better now.
 For help in the stressful transition of a move, contact us at D&D Storage and Moving to alleviate those stresses and get you into your new home in a smooth and efficient manner.
-We are located in Covington, Kentucky and serve the greater areas of Cincinnati and Northern Kentucky.
+We are located in Cincinnati, Ohio and serve the greater areas of Cincinnati and Cincinnati, Ohio.